 Essentially, the Lavan means that both the husband and wife are completely devoted and committed to each other.
 Therefore, they are husband and wife where they sit together but they are two bodies with one single light.

-The actual ceremony of a Sikh wedding lasts under an hour.
-However, with all of the traditions that take place before and after the ceremony, it can take as much as four hours.
-Once the ceremony is complete, an Ardas will be read out again while everyone will stand in front of the Guru Granth Sahib before being given parsad, which is a sweet that is made from flour and sugar.
+The actual Sikh marriage ceremony lasts under an hour.
+However, with all of the traditions that take place before and after the sacred ceremony, it can take as much as four hours.
+Once the sacred ceremony is complete, an Ardas will be read out again while everyone will stand in front of the Guru Granth Sahib before being given Sarah prasad, which is a sweet that is made from flour and sugar.

 In the same way as any wedding, a wedding lunch is served.
 However, some families will choose to have an afternoon reception and so, guests will then travel to the venue.
 However, if there is an evening reception then lunch will be served at the Gurdwara, which will consist of vegetarian dishes.